 £12 per class (admits one adult and one toddler)

 You will be taught by our experienced and enthusiastic coaches who make skating easy, safe and ultimately lots of fun for you both.
 The session takes place in a coned-off area of the rink which encourages younger skaters to gain confidence.
 It’s an ideal taster for toddlers, providing a good introduction to the basics before progressing to our children’s courses.
 The first 15 minutes is a lesson and then 15 minutes of fun play time on the ice with our coaches.
 You can also jump on the public session from 12.30pm for an extra warm up if you wish.

 Please note our smallest skates are size 6.
 Please ensure this is suitable for your child before booking.

 £13 per class

 Perfect for beginners and those looking to brush up on their skills, it’s a great way to make new friends or just exercise in a unique way.
 The class includes a group tuition session followed by a coffee in the Ice Café – included with your ticket!
-The class runs between 10.30 and 11:00 with free time to skate afterwards.
+The class runs between 10.30am -11am with free access to the public session afterwards from 11am – 12pm.

 Please note this course is not currently available.

 For children aged 10+

 Mondays 3.30pm-5.30pm (term time only)